 Next Opportunity to listen live

-If you missed Monday’s proceeding, you will have another opportunity on Tuesday May 5, 2020 to listen to a Supreme Court proceeding live.
+If you missed the Supreme Court’s first remote oral arguments, you will have another opportunity on Tuesday May 5, 2020 to listen to a Supreme Court proceeding live.
 You may not have many more of these opportunities.
 I recommend at least tuning in to hear a live delivery of “OYEZ!
 OYEZ!
 OYEZ!”